 Medical Editor: John P. Cunha, DO, FACOEP

 Sotret (isotretinoin) is a form of Vitamin A used to treat severe nodular acne that has not responded to other treatments, including antibiotics.
-This medication is available in generic form.
-Common side effects include joint pain, back pain, dizziness, drowsiness, nervousness, dryness of the lips, mouth, nose, or skin, or cracking or peeling skin, itching, rash, and changes in your fingernails or toenails.
+Sotret is available in generic form.
+Common side effects of Sotret include joint pain, back pain, dizziness, drowsiness, nervousness, dryness of the lips, mouth, nose, or skin, cracking or peeling skin, itching, rash, changes in your fingernails or toenails, swelling of the eyelids or lips, crusty skin, nosebleeds, upset stomach, or thinning hair.

 The recommended dosage range for Sotret is 0.5 to 1.0 mg/kg/day given in two divided doses with food for 15 to 20 weeks.
 Sotret may interact with steroids, seizure medications, or antibiotics.
 Tell your doctor all medications and supplements you use.
 Do not use Sotret if you are pregnant or may become pregnant.
 Sotret causes birth defects.
 Sotret is available only under a special program called iPLEDGE.
 You must be registered in the program and sign documents stating you understand the dangers of this medication and you agree to use birth control as required by the program.
 You must have a negative pregnancy test 30 days before you start taking this drug.
 A pregnancy test is also required before each prescription is refilled, right after you take your last dose of Sotret, and again 30 days later.
 Consult your doctor for details on iPLEDGE.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.